lyless/web3j/docs/source/smart_contracts.rst

 The transaction receipt is useful for two reasons:

 #.
-It provides details of the mined block that the transaction resides in
+It provides details of the mined traceTransaction that the transaction resides in
 #. `Solidity events <http://Solidity.readthedocs.io/en/develop/contracts.html?highlight=events#events>`_
    that are called will be logged as part of the transaction, which can then be extracted